NiGhTTraX/mugshot/DOCS.md

 ### Storing screenshots

 Screenshots are taken in **PNG** format and how they're stored is controlled by the [`ScreenshotStorage`](./docs/interfaces/screenshotstorage.html) interface.
 Mugshot ships with a [local file system implementation](./docs/classes/fsstorage.html), but you could easily plug in e.g. a cloud storage implementation.

+Regardless of how they're stored, Mugshot will produce up to 3 screenshots:

+1. A baseline screenshot.
+Think of it as a snapshot - how you expect your page/element to look.
+2. The current screenshot.
+Mugshot will always take a new screenshot each time it's called and compare it to the baseline.
+If they match, the new screenshot is discarded, otherwise it's saved to the storage.
+3. A diff.
+If the baseline and current screenshot are different then a diff highlighting the differences will be created and saved to the storage.

+## Diffing screenshots

+You can customize how diffs are produced by passing in a [`PNGDiffer`](./docs/interfaces/pngdiffer.html) instance when instantiating [`Mugshot`](./docs/classes/mugshot.html).
+Mugshot ships with [`PixelDiffer`](./docs/classes/pixeldiffer.html) that compares screenshots pixels by pixels and marks the differing ones with a color.

 ### Reducing flakiness